freddieiboynl/Color-Swatch/README.md

 ---
+- **Update 9** Added a new component to get a super nice mathematical gradient.
+Just connect 2  color watches on your canvas and choose how many `steps` you want between each color. wow wow wow
 - **Update 8** Added option to use and display shared colors!
 Now when you select your color token, the swatch will tell you it's provided name right underneath the alpha value in the top right.

 - **Update 7**: Cleaner Readme, Removed display options and added a better default size.
 You can still resize it however you want!